jamesecy604/cline/docs/PRIVACY.md

 ## Error Handling & Debugging

 -   Error logs are processed locally
--   No automatic error reporting to Cline
+-   No automatic error reporting to mayai
 -   You control what information to include when reporting issues

 ## Children's Privacy

 We do not knowingly collect, maintain, or use personal information from children under 18 years of age, and no part of our Service(s) is directed to children.
-If you learn that a child has provided us with personal information in violation of this Privacy Policy, then you may alert us at support@cline.bot.
+If you learn that a child has provided us with personal information in violation of this Privacy Policy, then you may alert us at support@mayai.bot.

 ## Changes to Privacy Policy